 Deerfoot Lodge owes its founding in 1930 to Dad Kunz.
-He and others who shared his vision carved the camp out of Adirondack wilderness from a desire to help boys successfully bridge the gap from boyhood to manhood.
+He and others who shared his vision carved the camp out of Adirondack wilderness.
+They did so from a desire to help boys successfully bridge the gap from boyhood to manhood.
 He wrote...

 Deerfoot's twofold purpose is to bring boys to the reality of a personal, intimate knowledge of God through Jesus Christ and then help develop true Christian character.

-When Dad Kunz realized the Whitaker Lake property was already occupied, what seemed impossible turned into reality because God moved.
+Dad Kunz learned that the property on Whitaker Lake was already occupied, but what seemed impossible turned into reality because God moved.

 Who We Are

-God has been working through Deerfoot Lodge for over 80 years in powerful ways, with generations of men pointing to their Deerfoot experience as formative to their spiritual lives.
+God has been working through Deerfoot Lodge for over 80 years in powerful ways.
+Generations of men point to their Deerfoot experience as formative to their spiritual lives.